speedovation/AutoUpdater-Qt/README.md

 ### Components

-A seperate updater app would be best instead of adding in app itself.
+A separate updater app would be best instead of adding in app itself.

-* Updater : Seperate executable.
+* Updater : Separate executable.
 * Updater's handler : Connecting app and updater.
 Launch updater whenever required.